EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 Now that we set up the initial conditions for the simulation, and changed some settings to make sure it runs a bit faster, all that is left is telling LAMMPS exactly how we want the simulation to be.
-This includes, but is not limited to, what ensemble to use (and which particles to apply it to), how bit is the time-step, how many time-steps we want to simulate, what properties we want as output, and how often.
+This includes, but is not limited to, what ensemble to use (and which particles to apply it to), how big the time-step is, how many time-steps we want to simulate, what properties we want as output, and how often we want those properties logged.

-The `fix` command has myriad options, most of them related to 'setting' certain properties at a value, or in an interval of values for one, all, or some particles in the simulation.
+The `fix` command has a myriad of options, most of them related to 'setting' certain properties at a value, or in an interval of values for one, all, or some particles in the simulation.

 The first keywords are always `ID` -- a name to reference the fix by, and `group-ID` -- which particles to apply the command to.
 The most common option for the second keyword is `all`.